simolus3/drift/sally_flutter/README.md

 ## TODO-List and current limitations
 ### Limitations (at the moment)
+Please note that a workaround for most on this list exists with custom statements.

 - No joins
 - No `group by` or window functions
 - Custom primary key support is very limited